bg

 However, green issues are current, and numerous examples exist of inequality among our global neighbours.
 But for us, there is more to this, and I think it’s also important to recognise that a significant part of our executive identity lies in being parents.
 Each senior team member at Tribes has young children, and beyond being business professionals with aspirations, we are a tribe of parents with responsibility to our children and their future.
 We also have a growing global family of workers at Tribes.

-In addition to this, early in our Tribes Journey, our core team felt something special was unfolding.
-This was evident from the large number of developers choosing to join us and the clients who provided positive feedback.
-Moreover, we were struck by the trust and commitment of some remarkably successful businesspeople who believed in our model and were willing to join us.
+Early in our Tribes journey, our core team felt that something special was unfolding.
+This was evident in the large number of developers who chose to join us and the clients who offered consistent positive feedback.
+We were also struck by the trust and commitment of several remarkably successful businesspeople who believed in our model and chose to be part of it.

 When looking at B-Corp, the questions prompt introspection and ideas for organisational improvement.
 Given the circumstances mentioned here, they inspire us, and the deeper we engage, the more we recognise the potential value of doing this.